adinapoli/alfredodinapoli.com/posts/2012-07-31-jumped-off-macosx-ship.markdown

 two great OS.
 My computer was blazing fast, responsive and lean.
 I was still happy with Leopard, even though I noticed a small performance deficit respect to its old brothers.
-I bought a MacBook Pro late in 2009, currently equipped with a _Core 2 Duo_, an _NVIDIA GeForce 9400M_  and _8 GB or RAM_.
+I bought a MacBook Pro late in 2009, currently equipped with a _Core 2 Duo_, an _NVIDIA GeForce 9400M_  and _8 GB of RAM_.

 Unfortunately, at least in my opinion, Mac OS X bloated release after release.
-The point is that Apple is also a hardware seller, so they ship a product that is usually intended to run well on the latest hardware, without worrying to much about older hardware.
+The point is that Apple is also a hardware seller, so they ship a product that is usually intended to run well on the latest hardware, without worrying too much about older hardware.
 I experienced the same behavior with my iPhone 3G: it was blazing fast just released, pretty slow after each update of iOS.
 I'm not criticing Apple behaviour, I understand that market is governed by rules, but